 - Roast on the top rack of the oven for 30 minutes, or until edges are browned.

 - Remove from oven.
-Place roasted vegetables, broth, the rest of the salt, and spices in your Vitamix.
+Place roasted vegetables, broth, the rest of the salt, and spices in your Vitamix or in a large pot (if using an immersion blender).
 Blend on high for thirty seconds to one minute, or until desired consistency is reached (it shouldn't have any chunks in it).
-That's it.

 - When ready to serve it, warm soup on the stovetop or in the microwave.
 If you won't be serving it right away, store the soup refrigerated in an airtight container.
 Consume within three days.